10 things you need to think about if you're planning a wedding at home - Country Life

 Getting married at your family home is a dream for many, but there are a lot of hoops to jump through.
 Georgie Evans, who held her own wedding at home last year, shares her tips.

-Georgie and Doug tied the knot on June 3, 2017 at a rural countryside church in West Clandon, Surrey followed by their wedding reception at Doug’s parents’ country house next door.
-She shares her tips on having your wedding at home.
+Georgie and Doug tied the knot on June 3, 2017 at a rural countryside church in West Clandon, Surrey followed by their wedding reception at her parents’ country house next door.
+Georgie knows a thing or two about weddings – she works for The Wedding Present Co – and here she shares her tips on having your wedding at home.

 Where shall we get married?
 One of the very first questions that will cross a newly engaged couple’s minds.
 Abroad, at a venue, in a field or at home?
 For us, it was a no-brainer to get married at home.
 In fact, I’m pretty sure my father had been prepping the garden for years, in anticipation of this day finally arriving.